top of page

 In her young adulthood, she founded the “China’s Spirit Music Ensemble” to give her growing population of guzheng disciples a “home” to share and develop their skills and understanding for the guzheng, its culture as well as an outlet to share their musical achievements.

 Also in the early millennium, she ventured into the exploration of jazz and contemporary guzheng.
-The passion and collection during her first two decades of experiences in performing led for deeper exploration into the genre of “World Music” and improvisation.
-In recent years, she’s hosted numerous recitals and productions with collaborators from all over the Bay Area and different cultures from around the world.
-She is currently the director and instructor for “China’s Spirit Music Ensemble”, principal guzheng soloist for a world Jazz ensemble, “The Ultra World X-tet” and a member of the very uniquely fused Irish-Chinese trio “The Lucky Pluckers” alongside Irish harpist, Diana Rowan and Irish violinist Colm O-Riana (combining improvisations with folk Irish and Chinese music as well as new arrangements).
-Her improvisational work can also be heard on the collaborated piece “Overcame” by word artist, “Son of Paper’s” latest album.
-“FROM A ROOFTOP IN CHINATOWN” (released summer 2022).
+The passion and collection of musical adventures during her first two decades in performing led for deeper exploration into the genre of “World Music” and improvisation.
+Asides from directing “China’s Spirit Music Ensemble”, she is also principal guzheng soloist for a world Jazz ensemble, “The Ultra World X-tet” and a member of the very uniquely fused Irish-Chinese duo “Willow Stream” alongside Irish harpist, Diana Rowan (combining improvisations with folk Irish and Chinese music as well as new arrangements).
+In 2025 in partnership with Bay Area Japanese zither (koto) master, Shirley Muramoto and Korean zither (gayageum) master, Hwayoung Shon - created zither trio, Silk StringZ debuting summer of 2026.

 IMG_2285.HEIC